Slovakia’s PM Fico undergoes new operation amid hopes for his recovery

 Deputy Prime Minister Robert Kalinak said on Friday that Fico had undergone another operation that lasted nearly two hours.

-“It will take several more days for us to know definitively which way it is going,” Kalinak told reporters outside the hospital in Banska Bystrica where the prime minister is being treated.
+“It will take several more days for us to know definitively which way it is going,” Kalinak told reporters outside the hospital in the city of Banska Bystrica where the prime minister is being treated.
 “I think the surgery today … will allow us to move closer to a positive prognosis.”

 Kalinak also said any decision to transfer Fico back to the capital Bratislava would only be made when there had been further improvement in his condition.